Overview: Digestive Organs

 From the mouth to the anus, a long and hollow passage exists in your body that measures about 29-30 feet in length in a full-grown adult.
 Using a complex system of digestive organs, this gastrointestinal tract passes food and drink through your system, breaking it down with juices and enzymes, extracting nutrients into the bloodstream, storing energy for later use, and removing waste.

 Other than the occasional growl you might hear in a quiet room, all of these tasks are performed without you even being aware of it.
-But when something goes wrong, your digestive tract can severly lower your quality of life.
+But when something goes wrong, your digestive tract can severely lower your quality of life.

 The digestive organs that form this hollow tract are, in order: